raceintospace/raceintospace/doc/manual/manual.md

 ### Atlas / R-7 Rocket

 These have the smallest lift capability of all your rockets.
-They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `altaslunar 1` set.
+They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `atlaslunar 1` set.
 The R-7 was known as the A-Series in BARIS and early versions of RIS.

 ### Titan / Proton Rocket